Do you want to learn how to start a blog?

-Do you recall what I mentioned in, Step #7 under, Writing Your First Blog Post?
-Most Bloggers write in a very informal, laid back style of conversational writing.
-Their readers are looking for authenticity in the blogger’s writing styles; the person that has been there, done that.
+Do you recall what I mentioned in Step #7 under, Writing Your First Blog Post?
+Most Bloggers write in a very informal, laid-back style of conversational writing.
+Their readers are looking for authenticity in the blogger’s writing style; the person that has been there done that.

 Be Your Own Voice – Be an Authentic YOU!

 #2.
-Become as Knowledgeable as Possible for Your Chosen Topic
+Become as Knowledgeable as Possible about Your Chosen Topic

 Research, research, research!
 Do tons and tons of research about your blog topic.

-Never stop educating yourself – commit yourself to learning as much as you can about business, marketing, and your craft.
+Never stop educating yourself – commit yourself to learn as much as you can about business, marketing, and your craft.

 #3.
 Start Building Relationships with Influential Bloggers

-While doing your research, subscribe to at least 10 relevant blogs within your niche, so you can get a sense of what works to run a blog successfully.
+While doing your research, subscribe to at least 10 relevant blogs within your niche, so you can get a sense of what works to run a successful blog.

 Pay close attention to the bloggers that you are subscribed to, not just to their blog posts and their writing style, but also, very importantly, how they write emails to you.

-Out of the bloggers that you follow, do you relate with any of their particular writing styles?
+Out of the bloggers that you follow, do you relate to any of their particular writing styles?